shenry45/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions track user behavior and paths.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+The Bcrypt package allows sensitive data to be hashed and dehashed for secure storage and access.

 - [ ] What does bcrypt do to slow down attackers?

+The Bcrypt package allows more complexity to introduced between the database and attackers that wish to crack the encryption.

 - [ ] What are the three parts of the JSON Web Token?

+The three parts to the JSON Web Token syntax are: payload, secret key, and options / callback.

 ## Minimum Viable Product